-- The camera may not turn on automatically in the case of certain computer models or connection conditions.
-If this happens, press [ON/OFF] (Power) to turn on the camera. - Make sure that you insert the cable connector into the USB/AV port until you feel it click securely into place.
+- The camera does not draw power over the USB cable.
+Check the battery level before connecting and make sure it is not too low. - Make sure that you insert the cable connector into the USB/AV port until you feel it click securely into place.
 Failure to insert the connector fully can result in poor communication or malfunction. - Note that even while the connector is fully inserted, you still will be able to see the metal part of the connector as shown in the illustration. - When connecting the USB cable to a USB port, make sure you align the connector correctly with the port. - Your computer may not be able to recognize the camera if you connect via a USB hub.
+Always connect directly to the computer's USB port.

+5. Turn on the camera.

-Always connect directly to the computer's USB port. - The first time you connect the camera to your computer with the USB cable, an error message may appear on your computer.
-If this happens, disconnect and then reconnect the USB cable. - 5.
-Windows 7 / Windows Vista users: Click "Start" and then "Computer".
-Windows XP users: Click "Start" and then "My Computer". - 6.
-Double-click "Removable Disk". - Your computer recognizes the memory card loaded in the camera (or built-in memory if there is no card) as a removable disk. - 7.
-Right-click the "DCIM" folder.
+- Windows 7 / Windows Vista users: Click "Start" and then "Computer".
+Windows XP users: Click "Start" and then "My Computer".
+Windows 2000 users: Double-click "My Computer". - 7.
+Double-click "Removable Disk". - Your computer recognizes the memory card loaded in the camera (or built-in memory if there is no card) as a removable disk. - 8.
+Right-click the "DCIM" folder. - 9.
+On the shortcut menu that appears, click "Copy".

-- 8. On the shortcut menu that appears, click "Copy". - 9.
-Windows 7 / Windows Vista users: Click "Start" and then "Documents".
+10. Windows 7 / Windows Vista users: Click "Start" and then "Documents".

-Windows XP users: Click "Start" and then "My Documents"
+Windows XP users: Click "Start" and then "My Documents".
+Windows 2000 users: Double-click "My Documents" to open it.

-- If you already have a "DCIM" folder in "Documents" (Windows 7 / Windows Vista) or "My Documents" (Windows XP), the next step will overwrite it.
-If you want to keep the existing "DCIM" folder, you need to change its name or move it to a different location before performing the next step. - 10.
+- If you already have a "DCIM" folder in "Documents" (Windows 7 / Windows Vista) or "My Documents" (Windows XP / Windows 2000), the next step will overwrite it.
+If you want to keep the existing "DCIM" folder, you need to change its name or move it to a different location before performing the next step. - 11.
 Windows 7 users: On the "Documents" "Organize" menu, select "Paste".